 - Fox & Fig—delicious plant-based cuisine with a focus on local food.

 - Back in the Day Bakery—amazing biscuits that you can customize however you like.
 Try the pepper jam!

 - Leopold’s—iconic ice cream spot.
 Expect lines out the door during peak travel season.

 Really interested in just seeing Charleston and Savannah?
 Check out my Charleston and Savannah itinerary.

 End your journey in St. Augustine, Florida

-From Savannah, Georgia, continue the Southeast road trip by driving a little over three hours to St. Augustine, Florida.
+From Savannah, Georgia, continue the Southeast road trip to Florida.
+You’ll head south and drive a little over three hours to St. Augustine.

 St. Augustine is the oldest city in America, and was founded in 1565 by the Spanish.
 It’s a fun city full of rich history and culture.
 And some great places to eat.

 It’s a great place to wrap up a road trip.
 You could also start this road trip itinerary in St. Augustine and work your way north to Virginia.